run-project/gallery/README.md

-# "Run Project" button - Gallery
+# `Run Project` button - Gallery

 This gallery lists up to date forks of popular repos from GitHub.
-It was created to illustrate the use of the "Run Project" button added to each of them.
+It was created to illustrate the use of the `Run Project` button added to each of them.

 Click the button to quickly and safely install any of the projects on your local machine.

-The "Run Project" button employs `azk`, a lightweight open source orchestration tool that will automatically isolate and configure the application's environment for you.
+The `Run Project` button employs `azk`, a lightweight open source orchestration tool that will automatically isolate and configure the application's environment for you.

 The addition of the button, references to its use on the README and the `azk` manifest file for each project are the only changes applied to these forks.